If you've been arrested in Texas, then one of the first things you

 The Law Office of Jason Luong, PLLC, Attorney Luong is a former award-winning prosecutor who now uses his

 unparalleled legal insight to advocate for the accused.
-He ensures that

-that every avenue towards a dismissal or reduction is aggressively pursued.
+countered and that every avenue towards a dismissal or reduction is aggressively pursued.

 Get a proven Houston criminal defense attorney on your side today.